impress-org/support-manual/daily-routine/contributing-product-feedback.md

 This follows for feedback recieved from social media, priority support, or anywhere else.

 If you as the technician have separate feedback from the user, use a separate internal comment.

+{% hint style="warning" %}
+**NOTE**
+Public comments by admins on the site will trigger emails to all voters and people following the feedback.
+We almost never use public comments for this reason.
+{% endhint %}

 ### Voting on Behalf of Users
 When you create feedback on behalf of users, to keep an accurate count of how many users are reporting the issue, be sure to add them as a voter.
 Begin by searching the voters already in the system, and then add in the user using the "Add voter" link: